perladvent/perldotcom/content/article/_pub_2006_02_09_debug_mod_perl.md

    ],
    "categories" : "web",
    "image" : null,
-   "authors" : [
-      "frank-wiles"
-   ],
    "draft" : null,
-   "slug" : "/pub/2006/02/09/debug_mod_perl.html",
-   "date" : "2006-02-09T00:00:00-08:00",
-   "title" : "Debugging and Profiling mod_perl Applications", "thumbnail" : "/images/_pub_2006_02_09_debug_mod_perl/111-mod_perl_debug.gif",
+   "thumbnail" : "/images/_pub_2006_02_09_debug_mod_perl/111-mod_perl_debug.gif",
    "description" : " Because of the added complexity of being inside of the Apache web server, debugging mod_perl applications is often not as straightforward as it is with regular Perl programs or CGIs.
-Is the problem with your code, Apache, a CPAN..."
+Is the problem with your code, Apache, a CPAN...", "title" : "Debugging and Profiling mod_perl Applications", "slug" : "/pub/2006/02/09/debug_mod_perl.html", "authors" : [
+      "frank-wiles"
+   ]
 }